 For 2.5 years before June 20, 1981, women and girls joined opposition groups, particularly the PMOI/MEK, and actively participated in resistance for freedom and efforts to stop the tyrannical advances of the new regime.

 Dozens of schoolgirls who supported the PMOI/MEK opposition were killed and wounded in attacks by the regime’s agents and club wielders during this period.
 Nasrin Rostami, 16, in Shiraz, Mehri Saremi in Khorram Abad, Sima Sabbagh in Rasht, Sanam Ghoreishi in Bandar Abbas, Fatemeh Rahimi and Somayeh Noghre-Khaja in Ghaemshahr, and Fatemeh Karimi in Karaj were among many who did not succumb to the club wielders’ threats at the cost of their lives.

-On April 27, 1981, the Muslim Mothers’ Society who supported the opposition PMOI/MEK staged a demonstration in protest to the beating and killing of their children.
+On April 27, 1981, the Muslim Mothers’ Society which supported the opposition PMOI/MEK staged a demonstration in protest of the beating and killing of their children.
 200,000 women participated in this protest rally.
 Their strong presence caught the mullahs by surprise and had a tremendous impact on developments in that critical period of Iran’s history.

 The Iranian people’s resistance for freedom reached a turning point on June 20, 1981, when half a million Tehran residents participated in a historic march for freedom.

 On that day, Khomeini’s revolutionary guards opened fire on the peaceful demonstrators.
 Iran’s pioneering women, too, had to make a choice.
 They had to choose between the shame of caving into the mullahs’ suppression and the honor of resistance for freedom.
 Of course, they chose the latter and answered the call of history.

 June 20 bloody crackdown, women’s magnificent resistance in prisons